yuriy-chumak/ol/README.md

         1 + 2 * 3 - sqrt(4)
      ))
    5

    ; '\\' is a short for infix-notation
    > (print (\\  1 + 2 * 3 - sqrt(4) ))
    5

-   ; you can view result of transformations with ",expand"
+   ; you can review result of transformations with ",expand"
    > ,expand (\\  1 + 2 * 3 - sqrt(4) )
    (- (+ 1 (* 2 3)) (sqrt 4))
    ```